kronihias/mcfx/README.md

 changelog:
 ==============
+- 0.5.0 (2016-04-08) - add signal generator to mcfx_gain_delay; convolver: support for packed wav file to load a dense FIR matrix from only one .wav file -> have a look at CONVOLVER_CONFIG_HOWTO.txt; filter: smooth iir filter to avoid clicks when parameters change

 - 0.4.2 (2016-02-19) - fixed one more convolver bug

 - 0.4.1 (2016-02-17) - fixed convolver bug which resulted in mixed up partitions